wesgarland/gpsee/modules/curl/README.txt

 CALLBACKS

 There are a few callbacks in libcurl.
-Ideally you would just pass a JS function to setopt and it would Just Work.
+Instead of using "setopt" you define "header" and "write" functions IN YOUR EASY CURL OBJECT.

 For whatever reason I did this instead: